 STOLTENBERG CONT’D: We discussed many different topics during our meeting today, including the horrendous use of chemical weapons in Syria.
 Any use of chemical weapons is unacceptable, cannot go unanswered, and those responsible must be held accountable.

-The implications of this kind of realization turns the world of separation on its head.
+The implications of this kind of realization turn the world of separation on its head.
 It turns everything you’ve learned is true about human behavior on its head.

 STOLTENBERG CONT’D: So, Mr. President, thank you once again.
 I look forward to working with you to keeping the Alliance strong, and I look forward to welcoming you to Brussels in May when heads of state and government in the Alliance meet there to address the challenges and the need to continue to adapt the Alliance to a more challenging security environment, and to respond both to the need for fair burden-sharing, and stepping up our efforts to fight international terrorism.
 So thank you, once again.